17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 Popular in the mid-west of the United States, it’s also known as “Church Basement Coffee” as it can be used to make large volumes of coffee for large groups.
-Based on taste tests (2), however, it may not be the best tasting coffee you’ve ever tried; with reminiscent flavors of sloppy kisses from older, chain smoking aunts.
+Based on taste tests (2), however, it may not be the best tasting coffee you’ve ever tried; with reminiscent flavours of sloppy kisses from older, chain-smoking aunts.

 5. Irish Coffee

-This coffee cocktail was originally invented in the early 1940’s in Ireland to help warm American travelers holed up in cold Irish town’s.
+This coffee cocktail was originally invented in the early 1940s in Ireland to help warm American travellers holed up in cold Irish town’s.

 Irish coffee combines whiskey, brown sugar, black coffee, and tops it all off with a generous dollop of cream.
 There are many variations to the cocktail, but the original is still one of the most delicious and sweet adult coffee drinks that you can enjoy.